 1) Download Deepin 20.2.4 ISO file on your system from their official website, use the following URL: Deepin 20.2.4

-2) Once the ISO file is downloaded on your system then burn it into a USB drive and make it bootable.
+2) Once the ISO file is downloaded to your system then burn it into a USB drive and make it bootable.
 On Windows, systems use the ‘Rufus’ tool to create a bootable USB drive and on Linux systems use the ‘UNetbootin’ tool or dd command.

 3) Reboot the system on which you want to install Deepin 20.2.4 and go to the bios settings and change the boot medium from Hard disk to USB drive.